iShubhamPrakash/fireblazeaischool/README.md

 (*This is the source code for the website of fireblazeaischool.
 As per the given task, I have modified and fixed bugs in the code as an Intern at fireblaze*)

-> **IMPORTANT**- Don't send PR as this repo as this project is not meant to be colaboratively worked on and hence any PR will be completely ignored.
+> **IMPORTANT**- Don't send PR to this repo as this project is not meant to be colaboratively worked on and hence any PR will be completely ignored.

  Website from this repo: [https://i-shubhamprakash.github.io/fireblazeaischool/](https://i-shubhamprakash.github.io/fireblazeaischool/)